 One scholarship is available for a new undergraduate student studying for a single or joint honours degree in the Department of English (see the full list of eligible courses below).

 The scholarship is a £6,000 cash award (payable over three years) and is available to Black UK students with Home fee status.

 Am I eligible?

-You must be applying to study one of the following degree courses:
+You must hold a current conditional or unconditional offer to study one of our following degree courses:

 - BA English

 - BA English and Philosophy

 - BA English with Philosophy